Second Empire style: Characteristics

-The Napoleon III or Second Empire style took its inspiration from several different periods and styles, which were often combined in the same building or interior.
-The interior of the Opéra Garnier by Charles Garnier combined architectural elements of the French Renaissance, Palladian architecture, and French Baroque, and managed to give it coherence and harmony.
-The Lions Gate of the Louvre Palace by Hector Lefuel is a Louis-Napoléon version of French Renaissance architecture; few visitors to the Louvre realize it is a 19th-century addition to the building.
+The Napoleon III or Second Empire style drew its inspiration from several different periods and styles, which were often combined within the same building or interior.
+The interior of the Opéra Garnier by Charles Garnier combined architectural elements of the French Renaissance, Palladian architecture, and French Baroque, while achieving coherence and harmony throughout.
+The Lions Gate of the Louvre Palace by Hector Lefuel is a Louis-Napoléon interpretation of French Renaissance architecture; few visitors to the Louvre realise it is a 19th-century addition to the building.

-Another characteristic of the Napoleon III style is the adaptation of the design of the building to its function and the characteristics of the material used.
+Another characteristic of the Napoleon III style is the adaptation of building design to its function and to the properties of the materials used.
 Examples include the Gare du Nord railway station by Jacques Ignace Hittorff, the Church of Saint Augustine by Victor Baltard, and particularly the iron-framed structures of the market of Les Halles and the reading room of the Bibliothèque nationale in Paris, both also by Victor Baltard.

-A basic principle of Napoleon III interior decoration was leave no space undecorated.
-Another principle was polychromy, an abundance of color obtained by using colored marble, malachite, onyx, porphyry, mosaics, and silver or gold plated bronze.
+A basic principle of Napoleon III interior decoration was to leave no surface undecorated.
+Another principle was polychromy — an abundance of colour achieved through coloured marble, malachite, onyx, porphyry, mosaics, and silver- or gold-plated bronze.
 Wood panelling was often encrusted with rare and exotic woods, or darkened to resemble ebony.
-The façade of the Opéra Garnier employed seventeen different colored materials, including various marbles, stones, and bronze.
+The façade of the Opéra Garnier employed seventeen different coloured materials, including various marbles, stones, and bronze.